Elizabeth Jane Andersen William

 Her husband, Ray died on September 4, 2003.
 Betty moved to Heron Pointe in Monmouth in August 2008, and then to Corvallis Manor in August 2012.
 The family is very grateful for the care provided by many dedicated staff there.

-Ray and Betty have three children; six grandchildren; twelve great-grandchildren; and one great-great-grandchild.
+Ray and Betty have three children; six grandchildren; twelve great-grandchildren; and two great-great-grandchildren.

 She was predeceased by her brother and sister; and husband.